A Nonparametric Approach with Marginals for Modeling Consumer Choice: Limit of MDM and the estimation of best-fitting MDM probabilities

-Besides the polynomial algorithms for the limit with special collection structures, evaluating the limit $\mathcal{L}(\bp_\cS)$ in Proposition \ref{prop:limit-mdm} is polynomial in the number of alternatives $n$ when the size of the assortment collection $|\cS|$ is fixed.
-An algorithm for this case is provided in Section \ref{alg:limit}.
+\end{corollary} { Beyond the special cases of nested or laminar structures, it is also possible to evaluate $\mathcal{L}(\bp_\cS)$ in Proposition \ref{prop:limit-mdm} efficiently when the number of assortments $|\cS|$ is fixed.
+In this scenario, even without specific structural properties, the problem remains polynomial in the number of alternatives $n$.
+An algorithm for this fixed assortment size case is provided in Section \ref{alg:limit}. }